mklaber/redshift_polizei/README.md

 Data Acquisition
 ---------------------
-The Audit Log relies on RedShift Audit Logs stored on S3, which is why `Reports::AuditLog.update_from_s3` has to be run regularly.

-All Reports can be kept in cache be running `app/renew_reports.rb` regularly.
-Otherwise the cache will be updated once the reports data is expired and accessed.
+All cached and generated data can be updated using `rake reports:update`.
+This takes quite a long time if there are a lot of audit logs to be parsed.
+This command can be used to update cached data before the cache expired or to precache on new deployments.

 There are two cronjobs running in the background to keep data up to date.
 They are rake tasks and can be manually run by executing
 - `rake redshift:auditlog:import`: Retrieves newest queries from the Redshift audit logs.